DvirBenita/graphql-api/README.md

 ## Installation

 ```
-docker-compose up // -d to run in backgrouond
+docker-compose up // -d to run in background
 ```

 ## Running the tests